 To make these tiny masterpieces, molten beeswax is first applied to the shells of fresh eggs (where the parts are to remain white).
 The eggs are then dipped through a series of colorful dye baths, with additional wax applied following every dipping.
 Once the designs are complete, the wax is rubbed off and a glaze is applied to give the egg strength and gloss.

-A single egg can take several hours to complete, but as you can see in the image below, the results are well worth all the hard work.
+A single egg can take several hours to complete, but as you can see below, the results are well worth all the hard work.

 2. The Easter Bilby